robertbrodrecht/launchpad/README.md

   * /api/ rewrites to /wp-admin/admin-ajax.php for easier JavaScript API calls.
   * /support/ rewrites to the theme's /support/ folder.
   * manifest.appcache rewrites to the API call for creating the manifest.
 * Phone number formatting function.
-More of these type of functions coming eventually.
+* US, Canadian, and UK postal code formatting.
 * Automatic headers for X-UA-Compatible (IE=edge,chrome=1) so you don't have to put it in your markup.
 * Settings for HTML5 Boilerplate's .htaccess.
 * Support for saving custom fields and examples of how to set them up.